moleike/moleike.github.io/content/blog/thoughts-on-nix-and-scala.md

 upgrades are done atomically---you can always rollback to a previous state.

-Nix has worked reasonably well for my configuration needs, so in this post I will briefly explore building a fully-reproducible Scala app with Nix, and how to deal with dependencies that are not managed by Nix.
+Nix has worked reasonably well for my configuration needs, so in this post I will explore building a fully-reproducible Scala app with Nix, and how to deal with dependencies that are not managed by Nix.
 Finally we'll see how easy is to containerize our app with a very minimal Dockerfile.

 > I am assuming you the reader are a Scala developer with some basic familiarity
 > with Nix, otherwise you'll find a somewhat uneven treatment of topics, however